mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 `EU` (`I`)

-This is a nonphonetic stroke to give space for "eye".
+This is a non-phonetic stroke to give space for "eye".
 It's easy to hit and fits in some phrases, such as `SKPEU` for "and I".
 Note that, in some cases, you will use the `AOEU` cluster for I, such as in "I'll" (`AOEUL`) and "I'm" (`AOEUPL`) because the shorter versions are used for other things, in this case "ill" and the word beginning "im^".

 ### 11. it